DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [snape](https://www.ncbi.nlm.nih.gov/pubmed/22992255).
 Not such an active community?

 [SNPeff](http://snpeff.sourceforge.net/).
 Genetic variant annotation and effect prediction toolbox.
+Not for identifying SNPs, but for annotating them.

 ## Using two different mapping tools and comparing VCFs
 [Suitability of Different Mapping Algorithms for Genome-wide Polymorphism Scans with Pool-Seq Data](https://www.ncbi.nlm.nih.gov/pubmed/27613752)